How to Collect Customer Feedback for your Website

 Benefits of Getting Early Feedback

 Following the announcement of your new website release, you will most likely immediately receive feedback from your customers right away.
 This early feedback is very valuable.
 People are new to your website, so this initial perspective is of paramount importance.
 When your customers frequent your website, the feedback content is typically not as rich.
 Furthermore, since you and your web developer are currently working on the website, it will be much easier to implement changes at this stage.
 It will also be more cost-effective and efficient.
 Finally and most importantly, incorporating feedback early in the game will make a big difference in the long run.
 Even a little issue that remains unattended regarding the website's ability to convert visitors into customers can result in significant losses over time.
 By the same token, a simple conversion improvement can result it impressive gains.
-As part of a project for a municipality's website redesign project, Intechnic produced a survey for the municipality's residents.

 How Useful is your Feedback?